ThePorgs/Exegol-docs/source/getting-started/install.rst

         .. group-tab:: Zsh

-            To activate completions for zsh you need to have ``bashcompinit`` enabled in zsh:
+            To activate completions for zsh you need to have ``compinit`` enabled in zsh:

             .. code-block:: bash